TL-System/plato/docs/running.md

 ### Running jobs of HuggingFace

 Running a job of HuggingFace requires connecting to the Internet to download the dataset and the model.
-However, Compute Canada doesn't allow Internet connections inside sbatch/salloc.
+However, Digital Research Alliance of Canada doesn't allow Internet connections inside sbatch/salloc.
 Therefore, they need to be pre-downloaded via the following steps:

 1. Run the command first outside sbatch/salloc, for example, `./run -c <your configuration file>`, and use `control + C` to terminate the program right after the first client starts training.
 After this step, the dataset and the model should be automatically downloaded.